-“I have been paying customer for FastComet since October 2017.
+“I have been a paying customer for FastComet since October 2017.

 I am monitoring FastComet’s shared hosting servers for Uptime and Performance through my website hostingpill-fc.website.